eez-open/studio/help/en-US/components/widgets/Image.md

 # PROPERTIES

-## Image [DRAFT]
+## Image

 The name of the bitmap to be displayed.

-## Pivot X [DRAFT]
+## Pivot X

-X pozicija centra rotacije.
-Ako se ostavi prazno onda je centar rotacija u sredini widgeta.
+X position of the center of rotation.
+If left blank, the center of rotation is in the middle of the Widget.

-## Pivot Y [DRAFT]
+## Pivot Y

-Y pozicija centra rotacije.
-Ako se ostavi prazno onda je centar rotacija u sredini widgeta.
+Y position of the center of rotation.
+If left blank, the center of rotation is in the middle of the Widget.

-## Scale [DRAFT]
+## Scale

 Scale factor.
-Set factor to 256 to disable zooming.
-A larger value enlarges the images (e.g. 512 double size), a smaller value shrinks it (e.g. 128 half size).
-Fractional scale works as well, e.g. 281 for 10% enlargement.
+Set factor to `256` to disable zooming.
+A larger value enlarges the images (e.g. `512` double size), a smaller value shrinks it (e.g. `128` half size).
+Fractional scale works as well, e.g. `281` for 10% enlargement.

-## Rotation [DRAFT]
+## Rotation

-Rotation angle, angle has 0.1 degree precision, so for 45.8° set 458.
+Rotation angle, angle has 0.1 degree precision, so for 45.8° set `458`.
 Image is rotated around the centar of rotation which is defined with `Pivot X` and `Pivot Y` properties.

 # INPUTS [EMPTY]